YellowO2/anime-recommendation-system/README.md

 - **Model Training Content-Based Filtering.ipynb**: Jupyter Notebook for training the content-based filtering model.

 ## Installation
-Might need to install surprise if in environment
+You may need to install surprise prior to running the code.
 ```
 !pip install scikit-surprise
 ```